databricks/terraform-provider-databricks/docs/data-sources/cluster_policy.md

 ## Example Usage

-Referring to an instance pool by name:
+Referring to a cluster policy by name:

 ```hcl
 data "databricks_cluster_policy" "personal" {